abhisheksaurabh1985/docker-tutorials-images/README.md

 # Docker tutorials and images
 ## Docker tutorials
 Work in progress (in fact halted from quite some time now).
 Not sure, when will I be able to restart working on it.
 Nonetheless, keep a check on the docker images.

-## Docker image for Deep Learning and Computer vision
+## Docker image for Deep Learning and Computer Vision
 The docker image for deep learning and computer vision in this repository is built on top of the image maintained by [waleedka](https://github.com/waleedka).

+The resulting docker container has the following libraries installed for `Python 3.5`.
+1. `tensorflow-cpu`: version 1.8.0
+2. `keras`: version 2.2.0
+3. `Open CV`: version 3.4.1
+4. The original image from [waleedka](https://github.com/waleedka) also had PyTorch, Caffe, PyCocoTools and JDK.
+I have retained all these libraries but have not used these libraries as of the writing of this document.
+Feel free to use and report the issues.

 ### Steps to build this Docker image
 1. Create a directory `container_name`: `mkdir container_name`